Watercress: The Forgotten Superfood with Multiple Benefits

 While you’ll often hear the term “superfood” bandied about everywhere these days, in this case it’s true – watercress is absolutely brimming with nutrients and phytochemicals.

 Then there’s the CDC’s (Center for Disease Control) Nutrient Density list.
-This system scores foods out of a possible 100, with top marks given to those “most strongly associated with reduced chronic disease risk .”2
+This system scores foods out of a possible 100, with top marks given to those “most strongly associated with reduced chronic disease risk .”

-Watercress gets top marks on both lists, being the only vegetable on the CDC’s list to get a full 100 points , 2 while also appearing at the very top of the ANDI, being only one of four items to score a full 1000 .
+Watercress gets top marks on both lists, being the only vegetable on the CDC’s list to get a full 100 points , while also appearing at the very top of the ANDI, being only one of four items to score a full 1000 .

-Just to give you an idea of the nutritional benefits of this member of the brassica family, watercress contains more calcium than a glass of milk, more vitamin C than you’ll find in an orange, and more iron than spinach.4,5 Not only that, watercress is considered a superior organic source of vitamins A, B1, B6, C, of beta-carotene, magnesium, lutein and zeaxanthin.6 Especially of note, watercress is one of the only vegetables that contain high quantities of vitamin K. Just one cup of these greens will give you more than the minimum daily recommended amount of vitamin K.4, 7
+Just to give you an idea of the nutritional benefits of this member of the brassica family, watercress contains more calcium than a glass of milk, more vitamin C than you’ll find in an orange, and more iron than spinach [4,5].

-In fact, watercress contains more than 15 essential vitamins and minerals ,5 and all the powerhouse benefits of Cruciferous veggies, including the two glucosinolates, sulforaphane and gluconasturtiin (a precursor to the ITC phenethyl isothiocyanate [aka PEITC]) .
+In fact, watercress contains more than 15 essential vitamins and minerals , and all the powerhouse benefits of cruciferous veggies, including the two glucosinolates, sulforaphane and gluconasturtiin (a precursor to the ITC phenethyl isothiocyanate [aka PEITC]) .

 Bioactive Compounds of Watercress Benefit Your Health

-Glucosinolates: When looking at the individual phytochemicals of watercress, it makes sense to start with the superfood phenomonen – glucosinolates.
+When looking at the individual phytochemicals of watercress, it makes sense to start with the superfood phenomenon – glucosinolates.

-Watercress contains a whopping 32 grams of glucosinolates, per cup .4 That matters because there are two glucosinolates that have garnered extra attention in the world of health research due to their compounding effects towards wellness.
-These are: sulforaphane and gluconasturtiin.
+Watercress contains a whopping 32 grams of glucosinolates, per cup .
+That matters because there are two glucosinolates that have garnered extra attention in the world of health research due to their compounding effects on wellness: sulforaphane and gluconasturtiin.

 - Gluconasturtiin: This phytochemical is a precursor to the ITC phenethyl isothiocyanate (PEITC), and watercress contains more of it than any other brassica (cruciferous) vegetable.
-This is important because it’s a compound that is being studied extensively by researchers for its potential effects on human health.9, 10, 11
+This is important because it’s a compound that is being studied extensively by researchers for its potential effects on human health [9-11].

 - Sulforaphane: This phytochemical is formed when damage occurs to the plant, usually by chewing.
 Sulforaphane is under even closer scrutiny for its wide range of promising effects on health.

 Watercress is a good source of lutein and zeaxanthin.
 According to the American Optometric Association, deficiencies in these carotenoids have been linked to AMD (advanced age-related macular degeneration) which is the primary cause of blindness for those aged 55 and up .

-Chlorophyll: Chlorophyll, as you may recall from Biology class, is what makes plants green, and helps them convert sunlight to food.
+Chlorophyll, as you may recall from biology class, is what makes plants green, and helps them convert sunlight to food.
 For humans, consuming plants dense with chlorophyll is widely accepted as providing an array of health-promoting benefits.

-Folate: Watercress contains natural, bioavailable amounts of this B vitamin (known as folic acid in its synthetic form).
-Another water soluble vitamin, your body requires regular doses in order to be healthy.
-Folate assists cellular function, and is a well-known nutrient needed in pregnancy .15
+Watercress contains natural, bioavailable amounts of this B vitamin (known as folic acid in its synthetic form).
+Another water-soluble vitamin, your body requires regular doses in order to be healthy.
+Folate assists cellular function and is a well-known nutrient needed in pregnancy .

-The NHI also states that deficiency (hypocalcemia) “symptoms of hypocalcemia [calcium deficiency] include numbness and tingling in the fingers, muscle cramps, convulsions, lethargy, poor appetite, and abnormal heart rhythms.18 If left untreated, calcium deficiency leads to death.
-Over the long term, inadequate calcium intake causes osteopenia which if untreated can lead to osteoporosis .”19
+If left untreated, calcium deficiency leads to death.
+Over the long term, inadequate calcium intake causes osteopenia which if untreated can lead to osteoporosis .”

-Vitamin K: As previously mentioned, watercress contains high amounts of bioavailable Vitamin K, which is a rarity in the plant world.
-This water soluble vitamin is named after the first recognized biological role it plays in your body – clot formation (the “K” coming from the German word, koagulation) .
+As previously mentioned, watercress contains high amounts of bioavailable vitamin K, which is a rarity in the plant world.
+This water-soluble vitamin is named after the first recognized biological role it plays in your body – clot formation (the “K” coming from the German word, koagulation) .